jedisct1/libsodium-doc/generating_random_data/README.md

 `seed` is `randombytes_SEEDBYTES` bytes long.

-This function is mainly useful for writing tests, and was introduced in Libsodium 1.0.12.
+This function is mainly useful for writing tests, and was introduced in libsodium 1.0.12.
 Under the hood, it uses the ChaCha20 stream cipher.

 ```c
 void randombytes_keygen(unsigned char seed[randombytes_SEEDBYTES]);